altText copyrightStatement

 Personal profile

 Dr Sophie Sturup is a Senior Associate Professor in Urban Planning and Design at Xian Jiaotong Liverpool University.
-She is Programme Director BEng Urban Planning and Design, and Chair of the Department Progress Committee.
+She is a member of the Urban Lab research group.
 After completing her undergraduate degree in Science at University of Melbourne in 1994, Dr Sturup worked in the Victorian Department of Treasury and Finance in the unit established to privatise the state owned electricity and gas services.
 During this time she developed her own consultancy practice and after the completion of the privatisation process in 1999, she worked in various capacities including as Secretary to the Australian Energy Alliance (providing advice to the APEC Energy Business Network) and on a project to ensure appropriate handling of the contingent liabilities associated with contractors records for Public Record Office Victoria.
 Dr Sturup completed a Masters of Science in Geography at University of Oxford in 2006 and completed her PhD “Managing Mentalities of Mega Projects” at University of Melbourne in 2011.
 She also holds a Graduate Certificate in public sector management from Flinders University, and is recognised as a Fellow of the Higher Education Academy in the UK.
-Concerned primarily with mechanisms that allow for the development of what it is to be human, and the emancipation of human being, Dr Sturups current research interests include: the effective development and harnessing of public private partnerships; ontologies of urban and strategic planning; the technology and ontologies of mega urban transport projects; and effective governance and development of sustainable urban transport networks.
+Concerned primarily with mechanisms that allow for the development of what it is to be human, and the emancipation of human being, Dr Sturups current research interests include: ontologies of urban and strategic planning; the technology and ontologies of mega urban transport projects; the effective governance and development of sustainable urban transport networks; ontologies of everyday urbanism and digitalisation and smart and inclusive transitions to equitable futures; and ontologies of post-growth futures.

 Research interests

 My research and professional work is framed by the overall question: how can the structures of society (cities, institutions, policy, economy) work in the service of the emancipation of human being.
-Until recently my research has been focused on three areas: mega projects, public private partnerships and urban agglomerations, a new research direction I am following is related to public transport networks.
+My research has focused on mega projects, public private partnerships and urban agglomerations.
+However more recent research directions I am following are related to implementation of change in complex systems - particularly public transport networks; ontologies of digital everyday; the pursuit of smart and equitable transitions to equitable futures; and ontologies of post-growth futures.

-Key questions I am engaged with include: How can mega projects be harnessed to produce beneficial urban reconfiguration?
+Key questions I have engaged with include: How can mega projects be harnessed to produce beneficial urban reconfiguration?
 What is the potential in partnership in public private partnership?
 How can public transport act as a viable and preferable alternative to the private car?
+What is beyond individualism?
+Who do we become in the digital everyday?

 In pursuing these questions I have used both qualitative and quantitative methods, including in-depth interviews, historical and archival research, policy analysis, algorithm development and statistical mapping.
 I believe it is important that the structures of society are designed to forward the emancipation of human being, and rigorously reviewed to ensure they are serving that purpose.